 Teachers and staff will be instructed to confiscate cell phones and electronic devices if they are used inappropriately or at any time not listed above.
-Said items will be turned in to the Dean of Culture and Climate or Dean of Operations only.
+Said items will be turned in to the Dean of Culture and Climate or Assistant Principal only.
 Items will be locked away in an office.